bsuvonov/static-site-generator/README.md

 # Static Site Generator

 This tool allows you to easily convert your Markdown documents into HTML files, ideal for blogging and creating websites with minimal effort.
-This tool is perfect for if you prefer writing in Markdown rather than dealing with lengthy HTML blocks.

 ## Features